Diversity Studies Minor

 Co-administered between the School of Interdisciplinary Arts and Science and the School of Educational Studies at UW Bothell, the minor integrates theoretical and practical approaches to the study of diversity.
 It is designed to enable students to transform the worlds they live in now and will move into after graduation.

-Students pursuing the Minor in Diversity Studies must complete 25 credits in the following areas:
+[Effective Autumn 2019*] Students pursuing the Minor in Diversity Studies must complete 25 credits in the following areas:

-5 credits: BIS/BEDUC 255 Critical Diversity Studies
+- 5 Credits: BIS/BEDUC 255 Critical Diversity Studies

-5 credits: Course satisfying the University of Washington’s Diversity (DIV) Requirement
+- 5 Credits: Course satisfying the University of Washington’s Diversity (DIV) Requirement

 Note: Classes in this minor are offered primarily during the day-time hours.